FabianVegaA/qiqe/doc/README.md

 let x = 1
 ```

 The variables are immutable.
 It means that you can't change the value of a variable.
-If you want to change the value of a variable, you have to create a new variable with the same name.

 ```qiqe
 let x = 1